 How Do You Set Up A Campaign?

 Mapping out a successful drip campaign isn’t that difficult.
 The ways you could form a basis for sending out drip emails could include identifying your target audience by breaking down the list of subscribers into different customer types and pinpointing the most lucrative customer types.
 For example, if a customer downloaded a trial version of your business’s app, you could send them instructional emails, or if someone signed up for your service some time ago but haven’t returned, you could send them an automated email to see if they need any help.
 There are many specialized marketing agencies that can help with email marketing strategies and can pep up your content.
-A company like Appiloque can show you exactly what parts of your email appeal to customers, and what they specifically clicked on in the body of your email.
+Marketing agencies can show you exactly what parts of your email appeal to customers, and what they specifically clicked on in the body of your email.
 So if you feel you are lagging behind in your campaign, it may be worth getting the professionals in.